librewolf-community/browser-linux/browser/linux/README.md

 ### Instructions
 * Run build.sh inside this folder.
-* Packages will be saved in the 'build_output' folder.
+* Packages will be saved in the repository root folder.